makker-nl/FuseSoapAmqMicrocksDemo/fuse-adapter-animalorder-soap/README.md

+# FuseSoapAmqMicrocksDemo
+This service is part of the *FuseSoapAmqMicrocksDemo*.
+Read more on the context in the corresponding [README.md](../README.md).

 # AnimalOrder SOAP adapter

 This example projects exposes a SOAP Service.
 A received request is posted on an AMQ endpont.
 This can be an AMQ Artemis Broker address directly or through an Red Hat Interconnect/Apache QPid Router network.